Vegetable Pot Pie

 Dough to go on top of the vegetable pot pie.

-1. Transfer the filling to the prepared baking dish and cover with puff pastry.
-Trim any large corners, then roll in and pinch the excess pastry just inside the rim of the dish (to create an inner border).
+1. Transfer the filling to the prepared casserole dish and cover with puff pastry.
+Using kitchen scissors or a sharp knife, trim any large corners, then roll in and pinch the excess pastry just inside the rim of the dish (to create an inner border).

 A vegetable pot pie in a cast iron skillet before being baked.